-People's wants are infinite-regardless of what a person already possesses, everyone can easily visualize something else he wants.
+People's wants are infinite-regardless of what a person already possesses, everyone can easily visualize something else he or she wants, if only more time in the day to enjoy their possessions.
 Because people's wants are insatiable, scarcity will always exist regardless of economic growth.

-SpaceX Plans to Send Two People Around the Moon SpaceX CEP Elon Musk announced that SpaceX plans to send two citizens on a oneweek 350,000 mile trip around the moon in 2018.
+22. SpaceX Plans to Send Two People Around the Moon SpaceX CEO Elon Musk announced that SpaceX has plans to send two private citizens on a one week, 300,000- to 400,000-mile trip around the moon in 2018.